hellender/hellender.github.io/source/_posts/2014-06-18-bounding-hare.markdown

 I looked hard, I tried not to move, but my legs kept flailing.
 It was onto me.
 I knew it saw my body, so I gave up, I forgot what my mother taught me about staying so still, and I looked back and forth at it.
 It wasn't my partner, but I loved it as if I had found her in that scary shape.
 It took me.

 In it's clutches, I went up.
 I saw all black.
-It placed me in between it's breasts?
+It placed me in between its breasts?
 I was not in its mouth!
 Why?
 I kicked off to escape.
 I forgot about all the pain, but I still couldn't escape!
 Powerful gravity had my limbs stuck.
 Like a nightmare, but not being chased and eaten, A terror!
 A TERROR!

 It had roared at me as I lay on softness with jagged ice beneath.
 The round light above was not what it used to be to me, I had never looked at it this way before.
 It was surrounded by the entrance of my home.
 The shape approached and jarred me.
 I couldn't see the light anymore.
 Another shape came up and growled.
 I lost consciousness.